blackuy/react-native-twilio-video-webrtc/README.md

 ## Usage

-We have three important component to understand:
+We have three important components to understand:

 ```javascript
 import {